-Behind the Visitor Center near the Yosemite Museum, you can follow a trail that leads to a place lost in time, and swallowed by American history.
+Behind the Visitor Center near the Yosemite Museum, you can follow a trail that leads to a place lost in time, and swallowed by history.

 Markers lining the path educate on the history of the structures and native plants in the area, and seasonally the staff present demonstrations on basket weaving, beadwork and other culturally significant activities.
 The attraction is free to visit.